Soleunique Dance Company

-Each Saturday, the rehearsal day begins with a 60-minute company class that focuses on properly warming up the body in preparation for the demands of rehearsals as well as maintenance of necessary technical abilities presented in scheduled dance classes during the week.
-Regular attendance to dance classes is critical to the training of dancers and is key in their healthy and successful growth.
+New in season 20 (2023) One Saturday per-month, the rehearsal day begins with a 60-minute company class that focuses on properly warming up the body in preparation for the demands of rehearsals as well as maintenance of necessary technical abilities presented in scheduled dance classes during the week.
+Rehearsals will now take place on Tuesday evenings and attendance to dance classes is critical to the training of dancers and is key in their healthy and successful growth.

 In order to develop and maintain a solid foundation of mental and physical abilities, it is important for company members to consistently participate in a minimum quantity of dance-class-hours per week.
 Below is the listing of minimum class requirements by age division: